mdabir1203/mdabir1203/README.md

 </p>

-- :electron: A Reverse Mechanical Engineer Developing and Integrating any new Tech,Software,Hacks
+- :electron: A Mechanical Engineer Developing and Reversing to integrate any new Tech,Software,Hacks
 - :goberserk: Knack for figuring out of the box Troubleshooting.
 - 💬 Ask me about :